mihahauke/scinol_icml2019/README.md

-# Different optimizers tests in Tensorflow
+# Tests of different optimizers
+>>> This repository was created alongside work on the paper: [Scale invariant TODO ...](LINK HERE) and lets you fully reproduce our results.

+## Acknowledgements
+* [preprocess.py](./prorocess.py) is mostly based on a script of the same name from [torch-rnn](https://github.com/jcjohnson/torch-rnn) repository
+* implementeation of CoCoB was mostly basically copied from the [authors' repository](https://github.com/bremen79/cocob)
-## How to run on Slurm and Docker
+## How to run

+TODOOOO